 For starters: compared to Angel’s Billabong, the Tembeling Natural Pool may be a hidden gem.
 Every time I visited Tembeling for a dip in its crystalline pool, i used to be literally the sole person there.

-Secondly, you’ll hear the birds and crickets chirping consonant during the trek right down to the pool. the sweetness of the forest will comfort your heart.
+Secondly, you’ll hear the birds and crickets chirping consonants during the trek right down to the pool. the sweetness of the forest will comfort your heart.

 There’s more as you head right down to the beach, you’ll witness another alluring sunset.
-Just confirm you bring a torch light because the climb up the steps is dark after the dusk.
+Just confirm you bring a torchlight because the climb up the steps is dark after dusk.

-Here is another astonishing viewpoints at Nusa Penida: The Banah Cliff Point.
+Here is another astonishing viewpoint at Nusa Penida: The Banah Cliff Point.